inspiredlabs/multilingual/site/content/about/about.md

 ---
 region: en
-title: About
 date: 2018-12-07T10:14:48.939Z
+title: 'About'
+subtitle: 'Raffaele and Francesca are, Marzò'
+opening: 'Marzò is a fresco of family, friends, hard work and chance encounters.'
+closing: 'Welcome'
+image:
-description: 'Summary: defaults work.'
+description: ''
 weight: 1
 ---

-## Raffaele and Francesca are, Marzò

-> Marzò is a fresco of family, friends, hard work and chance encounters.

 Marzò is Uncle Angelo who picks everything at the right time — because it’s better to do today what others postpone until tomorrow.
 It's Enrico who holds the photographic memory of the family.
 Marzò is Nonna Mia, who raises our children with the commitment of a climb, nonchalantly in her stride.
 And Nonna Ita who serves herbal tea down in the cold olive grove.